Last Updated on

 Being connected with a lot of bloggers and influencers, I’m often featured as a blogging expert, and this helps me increase my brand by showcasing my expertise to a larger audience.
 I have clients in all types of niches, like blogging, SEO, PR, eCommerce firms, etc.

 I like pushing my boundaries to do excellent work, and I spend a lot of time to make even the smallest detail perfect.
 Seeing my clients delighted by my work makes me very proud of myself and makes them request my services again. 🙂

 The most important improvement that I made was in my mentality.
 I am more confident and more independent.
 Now, I support my living from what I earn online; I have savings and my income increases every month.

 The internet gives us limitless opportunities.
-You can start your blog with a minimal investment and if you work persistently and you over deliver, then success will come sooner rather than later.
+You can start your blog with minimal investment and if you work persistently and you over-deliver, then success will come sooner rather than later.

 I have learned many things from the mistakes I’ve done when I started my blog.
 Here are a few of them with ways to fix them, or better avoid doing them: